ralphjsmit/laravel-glide/README.md

 PRs are welcome, so feel free to fork and submit a pull request.
 I'll be happy to review your changes, think along and add them to the package.

+## Credits

+This package was partially inspired by the archived [flowframe/laravel-glide](https://github.com/Flowframe/laravel-glide) by [Lars Klopstra](https://github.com/larsklopstra).

 ## General

 🐞 If you spot a bug, please submit a detailed issue and I'll try to fix it as soon as possible.